laurieskelly/hotwire_scam/README.md

 ![](footnote.jpg)

-This says that the "Standard Price" isn't for the room you're about to buy blind, it's the going rate for the median hotel room in that neighborhood.
-You're not getting a deal at the Ritz, you're next door to the Ritz at the Holiday Inn Express.
+This says that the "Standard Price" isn't the price that one would normally pay for the room you're about to book blind.
+The standard price, listed right above the hotwire price, is a conveniently-placed factoid about the going rate for the median hotel room in that neighborhood.
+You're not getting a great deal at the Ritz, you're getting a couple bucks off a room, next door to the Ritz, at the Holiday Inn Express.
 The "discount" is that they've chosen a hotel for you that is **already cheaper** than the Ritz, because **it's a different hotel**.
 (In this framework, I guess the Ritz itself would be a Cold Rate Hotel! because its rates are higher than the median of the area).

-Which, if you were thinking in the terms of a sale price / discounted price, would be pretty confusing, regardless.
-I am pretty sure that I would have gotten it if I had seen the footnote.
+If you were sneaky enough to find the footnote, thinking in the terms of a sale price / discounted price, it would be pretty confusing, regardless.
+I am pretty sure that I would have understood it if I had found the camouflaged double dagger and read the footnote.
 But hindsight is 20/20.
-It was in fact explained to me by the customer service agent when I called to ask why they had implied that the Standard Rate at the Holiday Inn Express Brooklyn was $489.
+In truth, the concept was explained to me by the customer service agent when I called to ask why they had implied that the Holiday Inn Express Brooklyn had a standard rate of $489.
+I, of course, could find no rooms there at that rate.
 She showed me the "asterisk" (double dagger) that explains the "discount" (difference in cost between a shitty hotel in a nice neighborhood and the nice hotels that are around it).

 ### So what is a "Hot Rate Hotel"?